harmonizedMachines/canny-capybaras-collab-code-contest/README.md

 + Making the window too small results in a crash and resizing it too fast may result in a weird-looking TUI
 + Scraping [comic 404](https://xkcd.com/404) will result in a crash (this includes scraping ranges that include comic 404 such as `1-*` which would scrape all the comics)
 + If you try to scrape a comic that doesn't exist the program will crash
++ Scraping choose-your-own-adventure comics (such as 1350) will result in incorrect and weird information being displayed